 The Bay Area Farmer Training Program has a strong hands-on educational component.
 The course offers learning opportunities with experienced farmers through site visits and guest lectures.
 Our curriculum includes visits to Planting Justice’s organic commercial nursery in East Oakland, as well as various local and successful ecological farms in MESA’s network.
 Transportation will be provided, as will laptop chromebooks for completion of the online curriculum.

 This program offers new farmers the opportunity to learn agroecological farm and business management.
 Diverse topics include aquaponics, nursery production, sustainable livestock care, business planning, marketing, product distribution, access to land and capital, and the socio-political forces that shape the ways that each of us relates with food, and more.
 The Bay Area Farmer Training Program includes long-term support for new farmers after the three-month training period.

 Some successful graduates will be given the opportunity to be mentored by pioneering local farmers through 3-6 month paid apprenticeships on farms in the MESA network, receive living-wage employment with Planting Justice with their landscape design team or at their farm, nursery, or education team, and/or provided ongoing legal, technical and financial support to access land and launch farm businesses!

-The 3 months course has a sliding scale cost between $350 and $800.
-People coming from vulnerable backgrounds such as immigrants, the formerly incarcerated, refugees, and underserved beginning farmers can apply to receive scholarships, as well as a $500 stipend for transportation and food while taking the course.
+The 3 month course had a sliding scale cost between $350 and $800.
+People coming from vulnerable backgrounds such as immigrants, the formerly incarcerated, refugees, and underserved beginning farmers could apply to receive scholarships, as well as a $500 stipend for transportation and food while taking the course.